 The READ latency is the delay, in clock cycles, between the registration of a READ command and the availability of the first bit of output data.
-The latency can be set to 2 or 2.5 clocks, as shown in Figure 6, CAS Latency Diagram, on page 10.
+The latency can be set to 2, 2.5, or 3clocks, as shown in Figure 5, CAS Latency Diagram, on page 9.

-If a READ command is registered at clock edge n, and the latency is m clocks, the data will be available nominally coincident with clock edge n+m.
-Table 7, CAS Latency (CL) Table, on page 10, indicates the operating frequencies at which each CAS latency setting can be used.
+If a READ command is registered at clock edge n, and the latency is m clocks, the data will be available nominally coincident with clock edge n + m.
+The CAS Latency Table indicates the operating frequencies at which each CAS latency setting can be used.